official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 the inspectors … we should find ways of getting him to speak out publicly about what his inspection team would need if they were to function effectively.”

-[^136] Letter Manning to McDonald, 14 March 2002, ‘Discussions with Condi Rice on 12-13 March’.
+[^136]: Letter Manning to McDonald, 14 March 2002, ‘Discussions with Condi Rice on 12-13 March’.

 453

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford381.
-Sir David Manning told Dr Rice that the Israel/Palestine crisis, “where we were accused of double standards”, would be “critical to Washington’s prospects of constructing a coalition against Iraq”.
+381. Sir David Manning told Dr Rice that the Israel/Palestine crisis, “where we were accused of double standards”, would be “critical to Washington’s prospects of constructing a coalition against Iraq”.
 If the crisis “went on spiralling down, it could lead to a sharp divergence of view between Washington and the Europeans”.
 That would